prometheus/proposals/proposals/2024-01-26_classic-histograms-stored-as-native-histograms.md

 Chunk representation

-TBD, leaving to [beorn](beorn@grafana.com), but we can assume that the current integer histogram and float histogram chunk is just expanded with custom bucket definitions encoded after headers if the schema is set.
+We propose that the current integer histogram and float histogram chunk is expanded with custom bucket field encoding (and type is encoded in schema).
+Leaving exact format to PR author.

 Chunk iterator